Publications of Thomas Badeslade

 Author

 • Badeslade, Thomas.
-A scheme for draining the great level of the Fens, called Bedford-Level; and for improving the navigation of Lyn-Regis. ...
-With reflections upon all the schemes hitherto proposed for draining the Fens, shewing wherein they are defective.
-Also observations upon artificial-scours: ...
+A scheme for draining the great level of the fens, called bedford-level; And for improving the navigation of Lyn-Regis.
+Founded upon self-evident principles in experintental philosophy and practical mathematicks, and upon historical facts.
+And farther demonstrated, by comparing the River Ouse, with the River Thomas, &c. and Lyn-Harbour, with the Harbour of Rye.
+With reflections upon all the schemes hitherto proposed for draining the fens, shewing wherein they are defective.
+Also observations upon artificial-scours: shewing where, and in what cases they are, or can be of use; where not.
 Illustrated with a map.
 By Tho.
-Badeslade, ...
-London: printed: and sold by J. Roberts; Charles Harwick at Lyn, and William Thurlbourn at Cambridge, 1729.
+Badeslade, author of The history of Lyn-navigation, and of draining in the fens.
+London : Printed: and sold by J. Roberts, near the Oxford-Arms in Warwick-Lane; Charles Harwick at Lyn, and William Thurlrourn at Cambridge, M.DCC.XXIX.
+[1729].
 ESTC No. T172377.
 Grub Street ID 209827.

 • Badeslade, Thomas.
 Reasons humbly offer'd to the consideration of the publick; Shewing how the Works now executing by Virtue of an Act of Parliament To recover and preserve the Navigation of the River Dee, Will destroy the navigation; and occasion the drowning of all the low lands adjacent to the said River.
 From observations made on the Spot; and From instances of the ruinous Effects like Works have had at the ports of Lyn, Rye, Wisbech and Spalding.
 With an Appendix.
 Illustrated with a map of the Rivers Dee.
 Chester: printed by Roger Adams [1735?].
 ESTC No. T170159.
 Grub Street ID 207890.